ysbaddaden/earl/README.md

 Service objects for Crystal, aka Agents.

-Crystal provides simple primitives for achieving concurrent applications, but no advanced layer for structuring applications.
-Earl tries to fill that hole with a as-simple-as possible object-based API that's easy to grasp and understand.
+Crystal provides primitives for achieving concurrent applications, but doesn't have advanced layers for structuring applications.
+Earl tries to fill that gap with a simple object-based API that's easy to grasp and understand.

+## Is Earl for me?

-If your application has different, but interconnected, objects that should be always alive, until they decide, or are asked, to stop; if these different objects must communicate together; if you feel that you `spawn` and `loop` and must `rescue` errors to log and restart objects all too often; if you need a pool of workers to dispatch work to; if so, then Earl is for you.
+- Your application has different, interconnected, objects that should always be alive, until they decide or are asked to stop.
+- These different objects must communicate together.
+- You feel that you `spawn` and `loop` and must `rescue` exceptions and restart objects too often.
+-  You need a pool of workers to dispatch work to.
+- ...

+If so, then Earl is for you.

 ## Status

-Earl is still in its infancy, but should be faily useable already.
+Earl is still in its infancy, but is fairly useable already.

-If you believe Earl could help structure your application(s) please try it and report any shortcomings, bugs or successes you may have found!
+If you believe Earl could help structure your application(s) please try it, and report any shortcomings and successes you had!

 ## Usage